vagoff/TOMLX/README.md

 # INISON

-JSON is too bureaucratic and restricted, YAML is too freeform and complex -- INISON is just between!
+JSON is too bureaucratic and restricted, YAML is too freeform and complex -- INISON is just rigjt!

-Flexible enough and readable enough.
+Flexible enough and simple enough.

+Brings new life to old good INI files.

 INISON is just JSON except: